Many-body quantum dimerization in 2D atomic arrays: Many-body quantum dimerization

 Assuming a purely pairwise entanglement structure, as motivated above, we can thus pose a necessary condition for having a covering of nearest-neighbor dimers as the least radiant state in extended systems.
 This condition requires that the decay rates of the dimer state involving any two NN atoms, $\gamma^{\langle ij\rangle}_D$, should be smaller than the decay rate associated to all possible triplet pairs, $\gamma^{ij}_T$, and any other non NN dimer, $\gamma^{\rangle ij\langle}_D$:

 If this condition is not met, the formation of triplets or long-range singlet pairings will result in a state with a lower decay rate.
-This can occur in the 1D waveguide scenario, where the condition given in Eq.~\eqref{eq:cond} needs to be fine tuned for large arrays.
+In the 1D waveguide scenario the condition given in Eq.~\eqref{eq:cond} needs to be fine tuned for sufficiently large arrays.
 Indeed, since the spatial periodic dependence of the decay rate (see Fig.~\ref{fig:Fvsdist}(a)) is generally incommensurate with the lattice spacing, there can be an atom-atom distance at which the decay of long-range dimers or triplet states becomes arbitrarily smaller than that of nearest-neighbor ones (see App.~\ref{AppA}).
 At such distances, the least radiant state will start incorporating long-range dimers or triplet states, reducing its resemblance to the dimerized ansatz given in Eq.~\eqref{eq:dimer1D}.

-This can be seen in the the first panel of Fig.~\ref{fig:Fvsdist}(b), where we compute the global fidelity, $F=|\langle \phi_D |\psi_{\rm s=1}\rangle|^2$, between the least radiant state of the $N/2$ excitation subspace, $|\psi_{\rm s=1}\rangle$, where the index $s=1$ is used to order states in decreasing value of decay rate, and the dimer product state given in Eq.~\eqref{eq:dimer1D}.
+This can be seen in the the first panel of Fig.~\ref{fig:Fvsdist}(b), where we compute the global fidelity, $F=|\langle \phi_D |\psi_{\rm s=1}\rangle|^2$, between the least radiant state of the $N/2$ excitation subspace, $|\psi_{\rm s=1}\rangle$, labeled by the index $s=1$ defined in Eq.~\eqref{eq:eigenvalues}, and the dimer product state given in Eq.~\eqref{eq:dimer1D}.
 The fidelity rapidly decreases with interatomic distance as the array size increases, due to the argument explained above.